List of church buildings in Indonesia: Dutch East India company in Indonesia

-Enslaved Catholics are also encouraged to adapt Protestantism and Dutch sounding names.
+Enslaved Catholics are also encouraged to adopt Protestantism and Dutch sounding names.
 This happened to the Mardijker people (who were a Portuguese speaking creole group) in Batavia and Depok.
 Catholicism didn't have any particular rights in Indonesia until 1808 under governor general Daendels, during the French occupation of the Netherlands.

 In Batavia, few of the earliest Protestant church structures in Indonesia are well documented.
 The first church building in the city was a provisional church, erected in 1625 together with the earlier city hall.
 In 1632 the foundation for a proper church was laid.
 This was followed by the first stone to be laid in 1640 and the building, known as Oude Hollandse Kerk ("Old Holland Church"), was finished in 1643.
 The Old Holland Church was later expanded and renamed "Nieuw Hollandse kerk" ("New Holland Church") in 1736.
 The new church was shaped octagonally according to Calvinism's focus on the sermon and had a domed roof.
 The church was toppled by an earthquake in 1808, and the remains were completely demolished by Governor General Daendels to obtain building materials for a new government center in Weltevreden.
 The base of the church can be seen in the Wayang Museum.

 In 1644, Governor General Antonio van Diemen built a chapel in Batavia Castle at his own expense.
 Already in 1633, a simple wooden church with straw roof had been built for services in Malay.
 The Portuguese Binnenkerk (Portuguese church inside the city walls) was built between 1669 and 1672, initially for Malay services, but also to meet the needs of the Portuguese-speaking Christians.
-Another Portuguese-language church was built outside the city walls in 1695, the Portuguese Buitenkerk, now Gereja Sion, the oldest surviving church building in Indonesia.
+Another Portuguese-language church, the Portuguese Buitenkerk, was built outside the city walls in 1695, now Gereja Sion, the oldest surviving church building in Indonesia.

 On 18 May 1696, a former VOC officer Cornelis Chastelein bought the land with an area of 12.44 km2, 6.2% the area of today's Depok.
 There he established the first of its kind in Java, a Protestant congregation consisting of native Indonesians which was named De Eerste Protestante Organisatie van Christenen (DEPOC).
-A Protestant church, dating back to 1714, can still be seen standing.
-Its church bell was made in 1675.
+A Protestant church, dating back to 1714, with its church bell made in 1675can still be seen standing.